 Somewhere along the way, however, we forget that simple truth.
 We forget our connection to the divine.

 We get lost.

 We begin to rethink our choices.
 Question where we’ve been…where we are…and where we’re headed.
 Such is the path of illumination and perspective.

 A bird’s eye view of where I’ve been…

-I’ve been married almost thirty years, and I have five amazing sons.
+I’ve been married thirty-two years, and I have five amazing sons.
 Yes, five sons!
-My oldest is twenty-one, and my youngest is thirteen.
+My oldest is twenty-four, and my youngest is sixteen.
 You can do the math.
 Five children in a little more than eight years.
 That was a busy decade.
 In between those years of growing babies, I buried my father, and cared for my mother who suffered a debilitating stroke at the young age of fifty-nine.
 When she came to live with us, my firstborn was almost three.
 My second had just turned one.
 I became adept at managing an infant and an active toddler while becoming my mother’s primary caregiver.
 Over the next two years, my mother continued to suffer strokes–each passing day brought continued cognitive and physical loss.
 But in the midst of her gradual demise, we learned to appreciate and savor the good moments–the happy moments–that left us laughing and feeling hopeful.
 She passed two years later at sixty-one.